Updated: January 28, 2026

 Disclaimer

 State pricing varies widely, even from the same insurer.
-NEXT is cheapest in 31 states, but Midwest markets like Iowa and Nebraska favor Nationwide's local pricing.
+ERGO NEXT is cheapest in 31 states, but Midwest markets like Iowa and Nebraska favor Nationwide's local pricing.
 Before renewing, get quotes from the top-ranked insurer in your state to see if switching saves you hundreds annually.

 Best Commercial Truck Insurance Companies By Industry

-NEXT has the lowest rates across all industries, from transportation and construction to agriculture and retail.
+ERGO NEXT has the lowest rates across all industries, from transportation and construction to agriculture and retail.
 The Hartford ranks first for customer experience and coverage quality in every industry.
 Pick The Hartford if claims support matters more than premium savings.

-Restaurants and Food DeliveryNEXT Insurance142
+Restaurants and Food DeliveryERGO NEXT142

 Disclaimer